Trump Reportedly Ordered Mueller Fired, Backed Off When White House Lawyer Threatened To Quit

-President Trump ordered the firing of special counsel Robert Mueller last June, but backed down when the White House counsel threatened to quit over the decision, the New York Times reported Thursday night.
+President Trump ordered the firing of special counsel Robert Mueller last June, but backed down when the White House counsel threatened to quit over the demand, the New York Times reported Thursday.

+After receiving the order to fire Mueller, Don McGahn, the White House counsel, refused to ask the Justice Department to terminate the special counsel and threatened to resign, the newspaper reported.
+McGahn told senior officials he disagreed with Trump's decision, believing that firing Mueller would have a catastrophic effect on the presidency, the Times reported.

-The revelation marks the first known time the president sought the firing of Mueller, whose team has been looking into Russian meddling in the 2016 election and the possible involvement of Trump campaign officials.
+The revelation marks the first known time the president sought the firing of Mueller, whose team of investigators has been looking into Russian meddling in the 2016 election and the possible involvement of Trump campaign officials.
+Mueller learned of the president's order in recent months, the Times reported, as investigators interviewed White House officials.

+Trump's demand, which was later confirmed by the Washington Post and CNN, came amid reports the special counsel and his investigative team were focusing on possible obstruction of justice by the president.
+Mueller was assigned as special counsel by Deputy Attorney General Rod Rosenstein in May, just weeks before Trump reportedly directed McGahn to fire him.

+Speaking to reporters at the World Economic Forum in Davos, Switzerland, on Friday morning, Trump dismissed the report as "fake news".

 A spokesperson for the special counsel's office declined to comment to BuzzFeed News about the report.
-The president's lead private attorney, John Dowd, also declined to comment.
+White House special counsel Ty Cobb and the president's lead private attorney, John Dowd, also declined to comment.
 White House officials did not immediately return requests for comment.

-Trump's order to fire Mueller came amid reports the special counsel and his investigative team are looking at possible obstruction of justice by the president.

-Rumors that the president was considering firing Mueller and threatening to ignite a political firestorm were reported in June when Chris Ruddy, chief executive of Newsmax and a friend of Trump told PBS NewsHour: "I think he's considering perhaps terminating the special counsel.
+Rumors that the president was considering firing Mueller and threatening to ignite a political firestorm were reported in June when Chris Ruddy, chief executive of Newsmax and a friend of Trump, told PBS NewsHour, "I think he's considering perhaps terminating the special counsel.
 I think he's weighing that option."

 Ruddy had been spotted by reporters leaving the White House that week.